 I find that more and more women struggle with PMS because of the diet obsessed, fast paced world we live in.
 Life has only gotten busier and we always need more time in the day.
 We rarely take time out to simply be – to do things we enjoy versus things that lead to productivity.
 And we’re told to eat this and not that and so there is so much stress and expectation around food that we’ve tuned out to what our bodies actually need and instead eaten what we’ve been told to eat by some external source.
 Often it’s either one way or the other – super clean eating with zero room for fun or the hell with it mentality because the super clean detox your life and being uber healthy way of eating is unsustainable.
 Where is the middle ground?

-Instead of getting to the root of the problem, taking a step back and looking at what’s going on, we’re quick to medicate with pain relievers like Tylenol or Advil, take birth control to “fix” the problem (often following the advice of a health care provider), or maybe we even get antidepressants prescribed to fix our “emotional instability.”
+Instead of getting to the root of the problem, taking a step back and looking at what’s going on, it’s easier and quick to take a pain reliever like Tylenol or Advil, take birth control to “fix” the problem (often following the advice of a health care provider), or maybe we even get antidepressants prescribed to level out our mood.
 Sometimes these symptoms get so severe, impacting our lives significantly, that they are diagnosed as a condition called PMDD or premenstrual dysphoric disorder.
 We are often led to believe this is how our bodies are and that dealing with PMS or PMDD is just part of being a woman.

 PMS isn’t an Advil deficiency.
 Or a hormone deficiency that calls for birth control.
 Or a Prozac deficiency.